-- Outdoor Education General - Physical Education Studies ATAR
+- Outdoor Education General

+Assessment

-- Theoretical (40%) - Practical (60%)
+- Theoretical (40%)

+- Practical (60%)

-Excursions throughout the year, plus 2 x 2 night camps.
+Excursions throughout the year, plus 1 camp.

 Minimal

 With time spent outdoors, students develop an understanding of God's creation and how to preserve and enjoy our environment.

 God has given every person a unique set up skills and characteristics.
 In Outdoor Education, we endeavour to draw these out, and develop skills such as communication and leadership.